DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 When the project started, we were required to meet a 1:1 parking ratio.
 Our team was able to navigate through the parking reduction process and received approval to reduce the parking requirement from a 1:1 to 0.70 ratio.
 This essentially reduced a full level of parking, approximately 154 spaces.
 Essentially, we were able to go from 5 levels to 4 levels below ground.
 This was a key factor in closing the gap and getting the project to move forward.

-“We were able to shave about a month and half from the project schedule by eliminating a full level.
+“We were able to shave about a month and a half from the project schedule by eliminating a full level.
 The reduction in the schedule allows for a further reduction in general conditions costs, as well as a reduction in construction interest, and delivering much needed affordable housing faster.” – Jordi Fabian, P.E., APAH

 In addition to the savings in hard costs, there are other benefits associated with a parking reduction.
 For instance, at Dominion Square, we were able to shave about a month and a half from the project schedule by eliminating a full level.
 The reduction in the schedule allows for a further reduction in general conditions costs, as well as a reduction in construction interest, and delivering much-needed affordable housing faster.